philquist/claude-code-tips/README.md

 > Did you add a note about iteratively testing instead of trying to do everything all at once?

 Then start a fresh conversation.
 The new Claude instance can read that one file and pick up right where you left off, with fresh context.
+In subsequent conversations, you can ask the agent to update the document for the next agent.